 Some patients with stable COPD show a significant response to oral corticosteroids (on spirometry or functional assessment).
 Therefore, a short course (two weeks) of prednisolone (20-50mg daily) may be tried with appropriate monitoring.
 Short courses of oral corticosteroids (<14 days) do not require tapering.
-A negative bronchodilator response does not predict a negative steroid response (NHLBI/WHO Workshop Report April 2001, Senderovitz 1999).
+A negative bronchodilator response does not predict a negative steroid response (Senderovitz 1999, Global Initative for Chronic Obstructive Lung Disease 2016).
 If there is a response to oral steroids, continued treatment with inhaled corticosteroids is indicated, but these may fail to maintain the response (Senderovitz 1999, Vestbo 1999).